frees-io/freestyle/docs/src/main/tut/docs/effects/validation/README.md

 ### errors

-`errors` allows you to inspect the accumulated errors so far.
+`errors` allows you to inspect the accumulated errors so far:

 ```tut:book
 def programErrors[F[_]: vl.ValidationM] =